 - additions to the family (by marriage, birth, etc.),

-- remove dependents that are no longer eligible for coverage by completing and submitting a Benefit Change form.
+- dependents that are no longer eligible for coverage (divorce, end of domestic partnership, etc.).

-- When requesting coverage cancellation of a spouse or domestic partner due to a divorce or end of a domestic partnership, a Termination of Marriage/Domestic Partnership Affidavit form must also be completed, in addition to a Benefit Change form.
+- When requesting coverage cancellation of a spouse or domestic partner due to a divorce or end of a domestic partnership, a Termination of Marriage/Domestic Partnership Affidavit form must also be completed.

 - When you have such an event, regardless of when you report the eligibility change, the former spouse’s coverage is terminated retroactive to the end of the month in which the divorce was final; the former domestic partner’s coverage is terminated retroactive to the end of the month in which the partnership dissolved.

 Failure to report these changes may result in the employee being billed for benefits used by the former spouse/partner after the date of divorce/dissolution.

-The County allows employees a 90-day period to report the addition of a new dependent, or the cancellation of coverage for ineligible dependents.
+The County allows employees a 60-day period to report the addition of a new dependent, or the cancellation of coverage for ineligible dependents.
 However, we encourage employees to provide this notification as soon as possible.

-- Failure to request enrollment of a new dependent during this 90-day period will mean you cannot enroll the dependent until the next annual open enrollment.
+- Failure to request enrollment of a new dependent during this 60-day period will mean you cannot enroll the dependent until the next annual open enrollment.

 - Failure to report an ineligible dependent within 60 days of the eligibility loss event may result in the County recovering the cost of claims paid on behalf of that dependent during the period of ineligibility.
 The termination of coverage will be based on the date of the event causing coverage loss – not the date the event is reported.